 I'm a site person and I know it really helps me to put a picture to something someone is trying to explain.

 By no means do I ever try to influence you one way or the other to do the things we like to do, but merely give suggestions.

-I do my reviews as honest as I can and I know everyone has a different expectation during a cruise and will have a different experience, even when on the same cruise.
+I do my reviews as honest as I can and I know everyone has a different expectation during a cruise or land vacation and will have a different experience.

 MY CRUISING EXPERIENCE